 Modify or rescind the current NFQU closure period: Shifting the current early season closure to NFQUs from Aug.1-Aug.15 to fifteen days in November may provide a greater benefit to local subsistence users.
 Historically, most of the harvest taken by both FQSUs and NFQUs occurs during the month of November, because the rut makes deer more susceptible to harvest.
 The current August closure period appears to have been originally chosen, at least in part, because it was a popular month for hunting by Ketchikan residents at the time (OSM 2003).
-However, based on reported harvest data, it does not appear that the current early season closure has substantially reduced overall competition or harvests by non-local users, though it may still be providing an important window for alpine hunting by FQSUs without non-local competition.
-Still, Ketchikan residents will no longer be impacted by a closure to NFQUs once Ketchikan officially becomes a rural community with a customary and traditional use determination for deer in Unit 2.
-OSM is interested to receive feedback from the Southeast Council and public before considering further whether shifting the current closure period might be warranted.
+However, based on reported harvest data, it does not appear that the current early season closure has substantially reduced overall competition or harvests by non-local users, though it may still be providing an important window for alpine hunting without non-local competition.
+Still, Ketchikan residents are no longer subject to this early season closure now that they reside in a rural status community with a customary and traditional use determination for deer in Unit 2.